-Within a few hundred yards of Swallows Eaves Hotel is the famous Seaton Tramway linking Seaton, Colyford and Colyton.
+Within a few hundred yards of Swallows Eaves is the famous Seaton Tramway linking Seaton, Colyford and Colyton.
 The Tramway travels from Seaton alongside the River Axe estuary through two nature reserves providing an unrivalled view of the abundant birdlife, arriving at the historic town of Colyton, proud to be ‘the most rebellious town in Devon’ after it’s part in the Monmouth Rebellion of 1685.

-For twitchers, the nearby marshes of the River Axe provide a magnificent store of wild birds for the ornithologist’s delight.
+For bird watchers, the nearby marshes of the River Axe provide a magnificent store of wild birds for the ornithologist’s delight.
 Colyford Common is an important wetland site on the Axe estuary.
 Being regularly flooded by high tides, this salt marsh has very unusual flora and fauna, supporting many locally rare and nationally important species.
 For other animal lovers, there is the Donkey Sanctuary (near Sidmouth) which is home to hundreds of rescued donkeys (most of whom are happy to be patted and scratched behind the ears!).
 The sanctuary is open every day of the year and has five beautiful walks for you to explore.

 Recognised as England’s first natural World Heritage site, the Jurassic Coast covers some 95 miles of truly stunning coastline from East Devon to Dorset, with unique rock formations recording 185 million years of the Earth’s history.

 For the more energetic The World Heritage Coastal Path offers the opportunity to view the sea at its most dramatic.
 Walk westwards over the cliffs to Branscombe or head eastwards to tackle the famous Undercliff walk to Lyme Regis.

 There are visitor centres and museums along the coast that showcase the local geology (including lots of fossils unique to this area) in Lyme Regis (home to fossil hunter Mary Anning, whose fossil collecting began the study of geology), Beer, Sidmouth and Budleigh Salterton.
 When visiting us, please be aware there is a risk of landslides and falling rocks, so we advise you to keep back from the cliff edges when you’re visiting the coast and be especially vigilant for falling rocks from the cliffs.